 In case of injury, seek immediate medical care.

-For additional fireworks safety tips, visit the National Council on Fireworks Safety site.
+For additional fireworks safety tips, visit the Consumer Product Safety Commission website.